 So even though it was still early days, the company was showing promise.
 When we invested in Snowflake, that was the year that Snowflake was going from a 3-million-dollar revenue run rate, to a 15-million-dollar revenue run rate.
 So we were in the middle of that so it was still very early days, but just hearing the feedback from these large cloud providers was a positive sign for us.

 4. The Emerging Patterns

 The fourth thing, when we talked to Bob back then, it was interesting that Bob said he was seeing a pattern emerging.
 He was hearing from customers that they love what Snowflake is doing, and they wanted to sign up and start using it.
-They would start with a 10K or 20K commitment to Snowflake, so it was not a big commitment, but it was a commitment nonetheless.
-Then what started happening was customers would start with that, they would play around with it, putting in more and more data.
-Then after a year and a half later, they would go from 20K to about 150-200K commitment from Snowflake.
-I was seeing this pattern repeat again and again and again.
+They would start with a 10K or 20K commitment to Snowflake, so it was not a big commitment but a commitment nonetheless.
+Then what started happening was customers would start with that.
+They would play around with it, putting in more and more data.
+Then a year and a half later, they would go from 20K to about 150-200K commitment from Snowflake.
+I saw this pattern repeat again and again and again.

 So we looked at all these and said there is something here with Snowflake.
-I’ll be the first to tell you, I wasn’t thinking Snowflake could be a 70-billion-dollar valuation company within a year of their IPO, but I did believe there was something special happening here.
-There is a potential for a large success so we decided to invest in Bob and Snowflake.
+I’ll be the first to tell you I didn’t think Snowflake could be a 70-billion-dollar valuation company within a year of their IPO, but I did believe there was something special happening here.
+There is a potential for a large success, so we decided to invest in Bob and Snowflake.